SreedeviRajavelu/VirtualMachines/docs/Bridged_Adapter.md

+### How do you know that enp0s3 is the bridged adapter?

 Excellent question — and one that a lot of people get tripped up on when mixing **VirtualBox/VMware networking modes** with **Docker networking**.

 Let’s go step by step to make it crystal clear **why we can conclude that `enp0s3` is the interface tied to the bridged adapter** in your Ubuntu VM setup.